-Ref Actions and Measures Owner/ Resp.
+Ref Actions and Measures Date/ Target Owner/ Resp.
 Officer Α Improved population health and well-being 1 We will provide proactive and planned care to people in the community with chronic long-term health conditions/ increased frailty and those that require support at the end of their life (16132) March 2023 Alex Williams 2 We will develop and implement a Prevention Strategy for Carmarthenshire which will include continuing to work in partnership with Delta Wellbeing in support of our residents (15342?)
-Rhian Dawson 3 We will continue to reshape our approach to support patient flow and home first by developing the discharge to assess pathways and ensure that Alex Williams/ Rhian Dawson В A motivated and sustainable health and social care workforce 1 Image: Mean of the professional Social Work and Occupational Therapy workforce by ensuring that Carmarthenshire is an attractive place to work, there are opportunities for career progression and development of career pathways for non-qualified staff to become qualified (16133) Alex Williams
+March 2023 Rhian Dawson 3 We will continue to reshape our approach to support patient flow and home first by developing the discharge to assess pathways and ensure that monitoring and escalation processes are maintained to ensure effective flow across the Carmarthenshire system (15348) March 2023 Alex Williams/ Rhian Dawson В A motivated and sustainable health and social care workforce 1 We will grow the professional Social Work and Occupational Therapy workforce by ensuring that Carmarthenshire is an attractive place to work, there are opportunities for career progression and development of career pathways for non-qualified staff to become qualified (16133) March 2023 Alex Williams